degree-vs-bootcamp-ROI/ETL-Project/README.md

 ## Transform
 ### Indeed Data
-The Indeed Data was cleaned in `Jupyter Notebook` using `python` and the `pandas` library.
+The Indeed Data was cleaned in `Jupyter Notebook` using `Python` and the `pandas` library.
 The process was many fold.
 1. We had to take out "\n" and replace it was a space every where it appeared.
 2. The day posted column came as a phrase like "18 days ago", but we only wanted the number.
 So we split the column into many columns using the space.
 And afterwards, we had to split it by "+" to take it out of the "30+ days ago."
 And then all the columns, except the one with number, were dropped.<br><br>
   2a.
 We were then left with the phrase "Today" and "Just", which was part of "Just Now", which had to be replaced with the number 0.<br><br>